In this post, we seek to explain domestic violence law and domestic violence offences.

 In 2016 and 2017, the issue of domestic violence received an enormous amount of media publicity.
 As a result, amendments to domestic violence law & DV offences were made to increase the level of protection to and safety of the victim.
 For example, the conduct that is captured by the definition of ‘domestic violence’ has expanded.
 Therefore, the circumstances have been broadened in which a protection order can be made.

-Cridland & Hua Lawyers can be engaged to represent either the ‘aggrieved’ (the person who is seeking the protection of an order) or the ‘respondent’ (the person against whom an order is being sought) in cases involving domestic violence offences.
+Cridland & Hua Lawyers are Brisbane-based Criminal Lawyers, who can be engaged to represent either the ‘aggrieved’ (the person who is seeking the protection of an order) or the ‘respondent’ (the person against whom an order is being sought) in cases involving domestic violence offences.
 Contact us to begin the formal process.

 © 2020 Cridland & Hua Lawyers.
 All rights reserved.
 Website by Eightball.